LQgdwind/LQgdwind.github.io/_pages/about.md

   - **Recommender Systems (Recsys)**
     - Exploring retrieval and ranking methods in recommender systems, especially under sparse signals or long-term user feedback.
     - Studying how interaction data and user behavior can be exploited to improve both **retrieval** and **personalized recommendation**.
-  - More broadly, I am interested in **neural retrieval**, **learning to rank**, and **evaluation** for IR and recommendation, especially when combined with agentic LLMs.

-I am broadly interested in the intersection of **RL, LLM-based agents, and IR**, and in how **real-world interaction** can be leveraged to build more capable and reliable foundation models.
+I am broadly interested in the intersection of **RL, LLM-based agents, and IR**, and I want to build more capable and reliable foundation models.

 Selected Papers (First-Author)
 ------